About IMDA

 E-Invoicing as Part of The Nation’s Digital Utility

-IMDA spearheads the development of digital utilities as baseline infrastructure for the digital economy.
-As one such utility, E-invoicing (branded as InvoiceNow) aims to help Singapore businesses move away from manual invoicing, with fragmented single-sided non-interoperable solutions.
+E-Invoicing is part of the digital utilities to help businesses to participate in the vibrant digital economy in Singapore.
+E-invoicing (branded as InvoiceNow) aims to help Singapore businesses move away from manual invoicing, with fragmented single-sided non-interoperable solutions and at the same time be compliant to tax requirements.

 Benefits of eInvoicing:

+IMDA started its journey seeking to reap the benefit of e-invoicing for business digitalisation.
+On the surface, e-invoicing (described as electronic transaction between supplier and buyer exchanged between systems without human intervention) takes away manual effort and increases the efficiency of businesses.
 An e-invoice network can potentially serve hundreds of thousands of businesses in Singapore and around the region.
-At the start, we asked “How can we create a widespread network, such as email, for Business-to-Business financial document exchange?”.
+At the start, we asked “How can we create a widespread network for this, for Business-to-Business financial document exchange?”.

 Why Peppol?